yanone/fontanimation/README.md

 ## Development Stage

 Development is in pre-alpha stage.
-Random things might now be working.
+Random things might not be working.

 ## Run Quickly For Testing: